-Above center: The lively main deck was filled with crew and passengers.
+Above right: The lively main deck was filled with crew and passengers.

-Above right: Preparing to fire a broadsides at our nemesis.
+Left: Preparing to fire a broadsides at our lurking foe.

-Above center: "Hoist those lines, you darned scalawags!
+Above right: "Hoist those lines, you darned scalawags!
 And pay no attention to my pink polka dot shirt."

 Cruising in British Columbia

 My next boat trip was even better.
 Shortly after the Lady Washington battle sail, my brother Don and his wife Debbie flew

 out to Washington from their home in Connecticut and visited us for several weeks.
 They had chartered a 46-foot Grand Banks